 The surveyed women reported a wide range of symptoms: 30 percent cited severe joint pain, 29 percent, severe body aches; 26 percent, cracking teeth, and 20 percent reported osteoporosis.
 More than half reported moderate to life-threatening depression.
 Fifteen percent of the women rated their suicidal thoughts as life-threatening to severe.

 Marrs believes a uniting factor explains the diverse and severe range of symptoms.
-Lupron cuts off a woman’s estrogen, eliminating a key hormone called estradiol that regulates the energy centers of the cell, the mitochondria.
+Lupron cuts off a woman’s oestrogen, eliminating a key hormone called estradiol that regulates the energy centres of the cell, the mitochondria.
 She said the missed connection between the hormone and cellular powerhouse will hurt each woman where her body is most vulnerable.

 “If your mitochondria break down, your nerves start to break down, if your nerves start to break down, your muscles break down.
 It’s the cascade of effects,” said Marrs, chief executive of the Nevada-based Lucine Health Sciences research firm.